Tips to Keep Your Child Sharp Over The Summer

 Unlike the first two tips, getting a tutor requires more involvement on the parent-side and costs money.
 However, getting a summer tutor is the best way to ensure students retain and build on the knowledge they acquired during the school year.
 Again, pricey but very effective.

-Tutors can assist children in teens a variety of subjects.
-From critical subjects including Math and English, tutors can assist students of all ages.
+Tutors can assist children and teens in a variety of subjects.
+From critical subjects like Math and English to ACT test prep in St. Louis or SAT test prep, tutors can assist students of all ages.
 Additionally, tutors can work with children for as little or as much time as you wish.
 Another option more cost-effective is to enroll students in communal summer courses at community centers or private schools.
 Educational summer camps are always a safe bet too!